What Are the Different Types of Permanent Partial Disability_ Image

 According to the Social Security Act, an injury must meet a few criteria to qualify as a disability.
 These criteria are:

-• The injury must impact your ability to earn an income.
+• The injury must limit your ability to earn an income.

 • The injury must be medically determinable.